therealsphinx/support.balsamiq.com/content/sales/marketplace.md

 While pricing and maintenance terms are very similar, each option has its pros and cons.

+If for some reason our plugins or their licensing and pricing don't match your team's needs, we also have two other products that can be used with JIRA or Confluence.
+Details about the differences between our plugins, myBalsamiq, and Desktop are [here](/sales/usingatlassian/).

 ## What Are the Pros and Cons of Buying My Server Plugin License from Atlassian Marketplace?

 **PROs:**